 Issue Cause/Solution Cannot specify a port number when connecting Currently, Toad does not have a separate field for specifying a port number.
 Solution: You can connect if you know the port number for the instance by entering the following in the Server name field on the New Connection window: ServerName,Port or IPAddress,Port For example: 10.1.29.129,1234 (where 1234 is the port number of the instance) Cannot connect to a remote instance in SQL Server 2005 Remote connections may not be enabled in SQL Server 2005.
 Also, named instances are configured to use dynamic ports and select an available port once the SQL Server Service starts.
 If you are connecting to a named instance through a firewall, configure the Database Engine to listen on a specific port, so that the appropriate port is opened in the firewall.
 Note: Remote connections are disabled by default in the Express and Developer editions of SQL Server 2005.
-Solution: To enable remote connections, see "How to configure SQL Server 2005 to allow remote connections" at: http://support.microsoft.com/kb/914277 "Path is not of a legal form" error message when connecting You attempted to migrate settings from a previous install of Toad to the current install, but the settings file (InitialSqlServer.Sql) for the previous install was either removed, moved, or corrupt. or "Could not find a part of the You may also receive this error if you installed Toad and migrated settings from a previous version, and later uninstalled the previous version. path C:\Program Files\Quest Solution: Software You must specify a valid location for the InitialSqlServer.Sql file in Toad. \Toad Data Point\Template\Scripts\ To specify a valid location InitialSqlServer.Sql" error message when connecting Open the SQL Server options page under Tools Options Database SQL Server.
+Solution: To enable remote connections, see "How to configure SQL Server 2005 to allow remote connections" at: http://support.microsoft.com/kb/914277 "Path is not of a legal form" error message when connecting or You attempted to migrate settings from a previous install of Toad to the current install, but the settings file (InitialSqlServer.Sql) for the previous install was either removed, moved, or corrupt.
+"Could not find a part of the path C:\Program Files\Quest You may also receive this error if you installed Toad and migrated settings from a previous version, and later uninstalled the previous version.
+Software Solution: \Toad Data Studio\Template\Scripts\ You must specify a valid location for the InitialSqlServer.Sql file in Toad.
+InitialSqlServer.Sql" error message when connecting To specify a valid location Open the SQL Server options page under Tools Options Database SQL Server.
 Specify the location for the new install's InitialSqlServer.Sql file in the Run Script on new connection field.
-By default, this file is located in the following directory: C:\Program Files\Quest Software\Toad Data Point version \Templates\Scripts Note: Clicking may result in a "Path not found error".
+By default, this file is located in the following directory: C:\Program Files\Quest Software\Toad Data Studio version \Templates\Scripts Note: Clicking may result in a "Path not found error".
 If you receive this error, manually enter the location in the field.
 Cannot establish Named Pipes connection If you are trying to connect to the server using Named Pipes, "Poll service status in connection list" option should be cleared.

-Solution: Open the options page under Tools Options Database General.
+Issue Cause/Solution Solution: 1.
+Open the options page under Tools Options Database General .
 Clear Poll service status in connection list checkbox.
-Cannot establish Azure connection Failing to establish Azure connection may indicate that your IP address is restricted from having access to the Azure server.
-Solutions: Select Tools Cloud Computing SQL Azure Portal to login to Azure Portal.

-Issue Cause/Solution Create a firewall rule on the master database, enabling access to current IP address or range.
-See "Create and Alter Azure Firewall Rules" in the online help for more information.
 Cannot access some functionality when working with Azure connection.
 To utilize majority of Toad functionality VIEW DEFINITION grant is required for those databases you want to work with.